My scholarly publishing history: the successes, the failures and the backstories

 What follows is an annotated bibliography of my publishing history where I aim to provide an honest account of every peer-reviewed manuscript I’ve written, including the ones that didn’t get published, the ones that took years and endless rounds of reviews to get published, and the ones that probably shouldn’t have been published at all.
 I’ve written this partly for people starting out, for whom the path to publication is often a demoralizing one and where it’s easy to assume that people who are more advanced in their careers have had to struggle less – in that respect, it’s inspired by Johannes Haushofer’s CV of failures.
-My publication history also provides a sense of my career trajectory, which started out conventionally but rapidly became less so (although perhaps we need to redefine what we mean by ‘conventional’ as the alt-academic path is surely the dominant one today).
+My publication history also provides a sense of my career trajectory, which started out conventionally but rapidly became less so.

 ‘Silent but deadly: Bodily odours and the dissipation of boundaries’.
-NEVER PUBLISHED.
+TIMES REJECTED: 1; NEVER PUBLISHED.

 This, my first paper, was not published until three years after I got my PhD!
 Although it’s hard to believe now, at the time it was still possible to get an academic job (I managed to get two!) without publications.
 This was an invited submission from the flagship journal of Ewha Woman’s University in South Korea, where I had, not coincidentally, held an academic appointment in 2002.
 After my first experience, I didn’t believe in hedging my bets.

-Following my first ‘successful’ publication, I chose to submit my second paper to the Korea Journal without an invitation to ease my path.
+Following my first ‘successful’ publication, I felt brave enough to submit my second paper to the Korea Journal without an invitation to ease my path.
 I didn’t even consider an anthropology journal as a publication venue, partly because even when I did ‘proper’ ethnographic fieldwork, my work itself wasn’t very ethnographic, but also because I quickly realized that anthropologists are arsehole reviewers (this is something every anthropologist knows).
-Thankfully, the review process was relatively uneventful – I think my ego at this point was too fragile to take more reviews along the lines of what I’d received at B&S.
+Thankfully, the review process was relatively uneventful – I think my ego at this point was too fragile to take more reviews along the lines of what I’d received at B&S (a.k.a.
+BS).

 This paper came out of a conference panel on Asian new religions, so was basically a sure thing – and further evidence of my publishing skittishness.
 I personally find the style in which it’s written quite stilted and old fashioned.
 If I’ve ever written a turgid paper (and I’d like to think that whatever faults I have, turgidity is not one of them, although I very much like the word ‘turgid’ itself, probably because of its phonemic similarity to ‘turd’), it’s probably this one.

 This paper was my first foray into medical anthropology, which I’d been teaching but was quite far removed from my fieldwork on Korean religion.
 It was a very different experience from previous papers, because for the first time I felt like I actually had something to say!
 From memory, the paper polarised reviewers (an all-too-common response to my work), and I had to do a fair amount of revision, but at least they published it.
 I’m still quite fond of this paper, although I had some weird experiences afterwards with men emailing me to tell me about their botched circumcision operations.
 Too much information, dudes!

 Ugh.
 Having left Australia without an academic job to go to in Canada, I was now working at an applied health research centre, which was basically a production line research factory.
-I didn’t even want to be a co-author on this paper, which I was only tangentially involved in, but that was the centre’s publication model – although I tried to challenge it.
+I didn’t even want to be a co-author on this paper, which I was only tangentially involved in, but that was the centre’s publication model.
 We ended up doing this ridiculous exercise where every man and his dog who’d even thought about the paper was listed as an author and we did secret ballots to determine the order.
 I wish I was joking.
 I often leave it off my publications list.

 This paper was actually written in 2005, so my publication record at this point isn’t remotely chronological.
 This came out of a conference panel where they aimed to publish an edited volume.
 However, the collection ended up falling apart, so I had to find another home for it.
 I submitted it to Nova Religio, which, being very narrowly focused on new religious movements, seemed to fit the bill.
 (Once again, it didn’t even occur to me to submit to an anthropology journal.)
 That said, I had seven reviewers.
 Seven!
 For a paper on an obscure Korean religion!!
 In the years since, only my paper on male circumcision and HIV transmission has garnered that level of editorial attention, so I must conclude that the journal takes new religion very seriously indeed.